developmentseed/stylewriter/README.md

 Although [Cascadenik][c] support is planned, the current implementation isn't viable for this project.

+## Assumptions and customizations

+There are defaults built into this module - the default rule template - contained in `views/stylewriter-rule.tpl.php` sets the `fill-opacity` of polygons to 0.4 and doesn't add a stroke of any kind to the rendered polygons.
+Also, it is a current assumption of the module that the data file contains shapes, rather than points or lines, as the default rule doesn't contain anything but PolygonSymbolizer.
+Also, this module doesn't aim to create maps in projects other than EPSG:900913, the Spherical Mercator Google-style projection, or to create maps with backgrounds other than 'transparent'.

+One can currently override these assumptions by including a custom `stylewriter-rule.tpl.php` in a theme, but this is a global override - there is no real, current functionality for having different 'rule styles' per different kinds of maps.
+One can also override the default document style (the fact that maps have a transparent background) by adding a `stylewriter-document.tpl.php` file to a theme.

 ## Data

 Originally the TileLite branch included support for both GeoJSON and Shapefiles.